 To receive a path, one must walk a path.
 User journeys, also known as app progressions, are ideal for traversing users within a product from one point to another.
 Upon completing the journey, a user may be rewarded with some incentive.
 Although the information architecture of reaching a destination might seem challenging to people, they may begin to learn it gradually.
 All it takes is to lure the customers into participating in the user journey.

-If you wish to know more about Gamification in UX Design, check out the Gamification in Design course on ProApp.
+Check out the Gamification in Design course on ProApp.
 It covers all you need to be a gamification expert.
 Principles, motivations, components, and pro tips are some of the biggest highlights of this course.
-So, what are you waiting for?
-Download the app and start learning today!

 Rajat is an industry veteran with 10+ years of expertise in the Design industry.
 He is a software engineer by education who successfully and profitably runs a Digital Design Agency as the CEO at ProCreator for 6+ years.
 He has trained more than 100 designers and scaled his bootstrapped business to a team of 50.
 He takes care of product thinking and leads the strategies at ProApp.